-“You are so heavy,” Roman whined.
+“You’re so heavy,” Roman whined.

-“Shut up, Roman.
+“Quit complaining, Roman.
 I almost have it.”

-“Stop moving,” he hissed.
-“I need just a few more inches, Roman.
+“Stop moving!” he hissed.
+“I just need a few more inches, Roman.
 I’m sorry about this.”

 “I’ll come around and open the door for you,” Leandros said, already climbing over the sill.

 Not expecting an answer, he looked around the room at the friendly decor and comfortable furniture.
-As short as their stay here had been, this was still a cage, and Roman had been trapped in enough cages to hate them more than anything.
+As short as their stay here had been, this was still a cage.
+Roman had been trapped in enough cages to hate them more than anything.
 He never thought he’d find one here in Home.

-“How’d you manage that?” he finally asked in a whisper.
+“How’d you manage that?”
+Roman whispered.

 Leandros smiled at him, barely more than a twist of his lips.
 “I wish I could take credit, but I didn’t have to do anything.
 He was asleep at his post.”